idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

 =======

-With our book keeping hats on we do have a minor problem when we exit in that there could be un-waited for jobs lying around.
+With our book keeping hats on we do have a minor problem when we exit in that there could be jobs lying around for which we haven't called :manpage:`wait(2)`.
 This is particularly prevalent if they were run immediately before we exit.

 What should we do with them?
 The info pages skip over this but we can take a look at what :lname:`Bash` does which is to terminate all